Warchant - No. 9 Florida State knocks off defending national champ Virginia, 54-50

 But senior guard Trent Forrest blocked a shot near the rim, then redshirt sophomore Anthony Polite drilled a 3-pointer to tie the game.

+"My teammates have confidence in me," said Polite, who had four 3-pointers in the win.
+"It's a shot.
+I've just got to take it with confidence.
+And I was able to make it."

+"It's huge," Vassell said of Polite's 3.
+"You're not going to shoot a shot like that all the time in practice, and just to see him step up and knock it down with confidence - it just gave us a whole big boost."

-Forrest then hit a pair of free throws to push the Seminoles ahead, and Vassell hit a 3-pointer with 14.5 seconds left to put the 'Noles up for good.
+Forrest then forced a 10-second call on defense before hitting a pair of free throws to push the Seminoles ahead.
+Vassell then hit a 3-pointer with 14.5 seconds left to put the 'Noles up by five and finished off the win by making two free throws with 4 seconds left.

 Vassell led FSU with 18 points and 5 rebounds.